wpilibsuite/frc-docs/source/docs/zero-to-robot/step-two-installing-dependencies/radio-programming.rst

 Programming your Radio
 ======================

-This guide will show you how to use the FRC Radio Configuration Utility software to configure your robot's wireless bridge for use outside of FRC events.
+This guide will show you how to use the FRC Radio Configuration Utility software to configure your robot's wireless bridge for use **outside** of FRC events.

 Before you begin using the software:

 1. Disable WiFi connections on your computer, as it may prevent the configuration utility from properly communicating with the bridge
 2. Make sure no devices are connected to your computer via ethernet, other than the wireless bridge.

-.. warning:: The OM5P-AN and AC use the same power plug as the D-Link DAP1522, however they are 12V radios.
-Wire the radio to the 12V 2A terminals on the VRM (center-pin positive).
+.. warning:: Ensure the radio is wired to the 12V 2A terminals on the VRM (center-pin positive).

 Pre-Requisites
 --------------